AnkitWaghinkar/Dice-roller-using-HTML-CSS-and-Javascript/README.md

 A simple dice-rolling application built with HTML, CSS, and JavaScript.
 It simulates rolling one or multiple dice and displays the result visually and numerically.

 ## Features
--Roll a dice with a single click.
+- Roll a dice with a single click.
--Random number generation between 1 to 6.
+- Random number generation between 1 to 6.
--Displays dice faces using images.
+- Displays dice faces using images.
--Responsive layout for mobile and desktop.
+- Responsive layout for mobile and desktop.

 ## Technologies Used
-HTML
-CSS
+HTML, CSS and Javascript
-JavaScript